 Food 4 Less currently operates grocery warehouse stores under these banners:

 - Food 4 Less in Southern California, Nevada, Illinois and Indiana

 These stores average more than 57,000 square feet in size and offer budget-conscious shoppers everyday low prices, superior quality, and a wide selection of national brand groceries, health and beauty care items, meat, dairy products, baked goods and fresh produce.

 Supermarket petroleum group

 Kroger believes that gasoline is a natural addition to the one-stop-shopping experience.
 We began selling petroleum on the parking lots as an addition to the supermarket offering in 1998.
-At the end of the first quarter 2013, Kroger operated 1,182 supermarket fuel centers.
+At the end of the fourth quarter 2015, Kroger operated 1,423 supermarket fuel centers.
 The typical supermarket fuel center consists of: